egesarac/egesarac.github.io/_pages/about.md

 # News

+<span style="color:gray">Jul '23.</span> I will spend the next three months at the Austrian Institute of Technology (AIT) as an intern, working on distributed monitoring under Dejan Ničković.
+Looking forward to it!

 <span style="color:gray">Jun '23.</span> Our paper *Safety and Liveness of Quantitative Automata* is accepted for publication at CONCUR 2023.

 <span style="color:gray">Apr '23.</span> Our paper *Regular Methods for Operator Precedence Languages* is accepted for publication at ICALP 2023.